OUR RESEARCH UNDERSTANDING

 Specific research topics include:

-• General mindset and knowledge as regards a specific range of products/services
+- General mindset and knowledge within a specific range of products/services

-• In-depth understanding of purchasing processes (encompassing the entire customer journey)
+- In-depth understanding of purchasing processes (® customer journey analysis)

-Does an intended message actually reach its designated recipient, and how is it decoded?
-Analysing how a company communicates with an intended target group is undoubtedly one of the most fascinating fields of qualitative research.
+Does an intended message actually reach the recipients, and how is it decoded?
+Analysing how a company communicates with an intended target group is undoubtedly one of the most fascinating areas of qualitative research.

 Qualitative research can be conducted at different stages of developing communication measures:

 To what extent does a product meet the actual needs of the test persons?
-Especially in the case of new offerings and services, qualitative studies have become an inherent part of product development, usually in combination with a general insight study of general needs and behavioural patterns.
+Especially when it comes to new offerings and services, qualitative studies have become an inherent part of product development, usually in combination with an insight study of general needs and behavioural patterns.

 Similar to communication research studies, different types of qualitative studies can be conducted at different points in time: